 The Committee also noted the lack of clarity as to how police ought to respond to such difficult situations, and the desirability of clarifying such matters so that such incidents may be better handled should they arise again in future.
 The Committee also considered in this regard the provisions made in other jurisdictions to regulate the relationship between Parliament and the police, and to provide for the authority of the Speaker in relation to Parliament.
-The Committee further noted that only some but not all of the police officers who gave evidence before the Committee had notes relating to the relevant incidents, and that those who did not have notes were less able to provide complete and accurate evidence to the Committee about what transpired on the relevant day, 28th March 2008.
 The Committee therefore resolved to further recommend:

-- 4. That a memorandum of understanding be entered into between Parliament and the Nauru Police Force, governing the manner in which police operations are to be conducted within the Parliamentary precincts and the powers and duties of police within the Parliamentary precincts; - That police officers be thoroughly trained in the powers and duties of police within the Parliamentary precincts in accordance with such memorandum of understanding as recommended above; - 6.
-That the Parliamentary Powers, Privileges and Immunities Act be amended to make more explicit provision for the authority of the Speaker over order and policing within the Parliamentary precincts; and - 7.
-That the Nauru Police Force take measures to require all police officers to take notes of their policing activities and of all instructions given or received and of all incidents that occur in the course of such activities, in order to better enable the police to provide evidence to the Court or to Parliament when required.
+- 2. That a memorandum of understanding be entered into between Parliament and the Nauru Police Force, governing the manner in which police operations are to be conducted within the Parliamentary precincts and the powers and duties of police within the Parliamentary precincts (including emphasis on the fact that the police will follow only lawful directions from the Speaker, and clarifying what will occur when the police have good cause to believe that a directive is unlawful); - 3.
+That police officers be thoroughly trained in the separation of powers, the provisions of the Police Force Act and the executive direction of the police force, and the powers and duties of police within the Parliamentary precincts in accordance with such memorandum of understanding as recommended above; and - 4.
+That the Parliamentary Powers, Privileges and Immunities Act be amended to make more explicit provision for the authority of the Speaker over order and policing within the Parliamentary precincts (or alternatively, such provision as to the limit of the authority of the Speaker and the extent of the authority of the executive as Parliament sees fit).